Buying gifts for tween boys can be difficult, but it doesn’t have to be.

 So you would think this makes it easier to find your tween a present.

 Just get them something they need or want having to do with their hobby.

 Well, there’s one problem with that….everyone else is doing the same thing.

 Bombarding kids and parents with tons of Legos or all things baseball can get old.

 Grandparents seem to take this to a whole new level.

 When our oldest was about 4, we had everything Scooby-Doo you could imagine.
 It’s fun for a while but most kids have outgrown or given up most interests.

-But if you do get one, seriously, get a full size one, the tiny toddler size ones seem fun, but it doesn’t cover anyone for long.
+But if you do get one, seriously, get a full-size one, the tiny toddler-size ones seem fun, but it doesn’t cover anyone for long.

-I like finding a balance between useful, fun, needed and long lived… if I can.
+I like finding a balance between useful, fun, needed, and long-lived… if I can.